net-lisias-ksph/KIS/Settings.cfg.md

 #### `KIS settings`

-You can edit the settings.cfg file in the KIS folder to configure the mod.
+You can edit the 'settings.cfg' file in the KIS folder to configure the mod.

 Default settings configuration :